On December 6, 2005, 29-year-old Lashane Westbrooks

 Westbrooks and Cruz were charged with selling drugs to an undercover police officer named Sean Johnstone, who was assigned to the Brooklyn South Narcotics Unit.

-Westbrooks and Cruz went on trial before a jury in Kings County Superior Court and were convicted in October 2007 based on the testimony of Johnstone and the arresting officers.
+Westbrooks and Cruz went to trial before a jury in Kings County Supreme Court and were convicted in October 2007 based on the testimony of Johnstone and the arresting officers.
 Westbrooks was sentenced to three and a half years in prison and Cruz was sentenced to a year in prison.

 Not long after, Johnstone and another narcotics unit officer, Julio Alvarez, claimed to have recovered 17 plastic bags of cocaine, rather than the 28 bags they actually recovered from a different drug suspect in Brooklyn.
 A day later, Johnstone, in a police vehicle, was overheard on a departmental tape recording bragging to another officer about the practice of keeping drugs to give them to informants, officials said.